All of these pages present statements made by the followers of Rudolf Steiner

 Rudolf Steiner’s followers rarely yearn for wealth.
 You don’t become an Anthroposophist in order to get rich.
 On the other hand, the need for money is often a preoccupation for Waldorf schools — covering school expenses can be an unending challenge.* Thus an Anthroposophical financial literature has developed, offering financial guidance and seeking to define the correct role of cash in a world of spirit.
 Anthroposophists absorb these lessons to varying degrees, putting financial concerns nearer or farther from the center of their attention, depending on their circumstances and dispositions.

 * Hoping to relieve this challenge is a major reason Waldorf schools seek acceptance into public school systems as charter schools.
-The public coffers are then open to them.
+The public coffers would then open to them.

 From SteinerBooks: “For centuries learned men studied precious and semi-precious stones to uncover their connection with the secrets of creation, and to discover their powers of healing.
 This book garners into a single fascinating volume practical uses and occult lore of such stones...
 It is because of the relationship between the secret wisdom of the precious stones and the life of man that it is important that this major work by a British physician of the twentieth century is made available at this time.” — THE OCCULT AND CURATIVE POWERS OF PRECIOUS STONES, by William T. Fernie (SteinerBooks, 1973).